• Skip to primary navigation

 With the holidays upon us, I decided to challenge myself to baking something different.
 I was looking through the latest issue of Cook's Illustrated and I came across a beautiful French apple tart.
 The apple slices arranged in the shape of a beautiful blooming flour.
 At first glance, I thought to myself, this looks complicated.

 A few hours later, I was looking in my fridge when my large bag of pears stared back at me demanding action.
-I decided that I'll just go ahead and try my hands at a pear tart.
-And while I'm at it, I could use some of my good fig preserves!
+It was a toss up between making my easy poached pears and a pear tart, and I decided to try my hand at a pear tart.
+And while I’m at it, I could use some of my good fig preserves!

 I'd like to think of my pear tart as the yummier cousin of the Cook's Illustrated apple tart.
 Sorry, I'm biased toward pears.
 But I did end up using their no-fuss pie crust with some modification.
 Trust me, friends, you'll want to know how to make this easy no-fuss crust, it will change your baking life!